Ole Gunnar Solskjær: Beşiktaş

 Solskjær was appointed head coach of Süper Lig club Beşiktaş on 18 January 2025 on a one-and-a-half-year contract.
 Solskjær's first 6 months with Beşiktaş proved to be positive, as he guided the team to eight wins and one draw in his first 12 games, culminating in a victory in the Beşiktaş-Galatasaray derby on Saturday, 29 March 2025, when his side secured a 2–1 win over then-undefeated Süper Lig leaders Galatasaray.

 On 28 August 2025, Solskjær was sacked following his sides' defeat at home to Swiss side Lausanne-Sport in the UEFA Conference League play-off round, having already been knocked out of the UEFA Europa League by Shakhtar Donetsk during qualifying, leaving his club with no European football for the season.

+Other football roles

+In September 2022, Solskjær began to help out on a voluntary basis with the coaching of his hometown club Kristiansund's under-14 team, for whom his son Elijah played at the time.

+When out of senior management, Ole has worked as a technical observer for UEFA since 2023.
+In this role, he uses footage from various angles to analyse football matches from a coaching perspective, providing tactical insights and writing detailed reports for UEFA's official channels.

+Solskjær explained his role at UEFA ahead of the 2025-26 Champions League season, saying: "My role entails travelling to matches and analysing the technical quality and tactical approach closely, as well as picking a Player of the Match.
+It's a really great way of watching the top teams closely and keeping up with trends.
+I also get to meet new and old football acquaintances in a more relaxed setting."